jiapingzeng/3d-alphabet/README.md

 # 3dalphabet
-3D printable (uppercase) alphanumeric characters in Overpass font
+3D printable (uppercase) alphanumericals in Overpass font

 # Details
 - Dimensions: 100px font size extruded with 5mm height, simply scale to your desired size in your slicer program